ClarkSource/ember-template-lint-config/README.md

 ## Usage

-This package exports two configurations you can extends from.
+This package exports two configurations you can extend from.

 ### `clark:octane`

 This is the recommended default configuration to use.
-Tit extends the official [`octane` config][config-octane] and makes the following changes to it:
+It extends the official [`octane` config][config-octane] and makes the following changes to it:

 [config-octane]: https://github.com/ember-template-lint/ember-template-lint/blob/master/lib/config/octane.js